 Taking care of your physical health is important to keep a positive attitude.
 It can nourish your body and mind while working from home.
 Work out a little each day, even if you just move your body for 30 minutes a day.
 Your body and your mind will feel better.

 Try to eat healthy food.
-It doesn't mean you have to go on a tight diet to get the benefits from eating healthy foods.
+It doesn't mean you have to go on a tight diet to get the benefits of eating healthy foods.
 You can start to schedule healthy foods and physical exercise daily.

 Don't forget to go outside, even if you just spend 5 minutes a day sitting outdoors.
 Notice a positive difference when going outside can refresh your mind.

 You can combine your outdoor activities with your daily exercise.
-Do a lot of outdoor exercises such as go on a walk or bike ride, or just sit outside as you sip your morning coffee.
+Do a lot of outdoor exercises such as going on a walk or bike ride, or just sit outside as you sip your morning coffee.

 Building some good habits is not an overnight process.
 But taking small steps every day can lead you to achieve your goals.
 Try the VirtualSpace platform to support your goals in work and life!